ryangerardwilson/scaffolds/README.md

     cd <target_directory>
     source ./compiler --init

-Finally, run the app in the current session, or via systemctl, via the compiler.
+Finally, run the app via systemctl, with the compiler.
+And, serve to nginx - assuming you have specified a `DOMAIN_NAME` in the .env, pointed its `A` record towards your IP address, and installed nginx and certbot.

+    ./compiler --run-prod-server --nginx

 See complete list of compiler flags below.

     source ./compiler --init                          set up the OCaml environment and source it.
     ./compiler --compile                              compile the app